cremerlab/useless_expression/code/processing/transcriptomics/2022-02-02_WT_glucose/README.md

 ### RNA Extraction
 #### Day 1
-1. The 2 mL of extracted culture was pelleted for 30 seconds at 16000 x g.
+1. The 2 mL of extracted culture was pelleted for 30 seconds at 15000 x g.
 2. The supernatant was rapidly removed and the pellet was suspended in 500 µL of a 50:50 water-Trizol mix by vortexing for 30 - 60 seconds.
 The solution was allowed to rest at room temperature for 5 min.
-3. The mixture was then rapidly frozen on dry ice and then transferred to the -20 °C overnight.
-I didn't finish the experiment in time to send the material to the PAN for quality control, so I did that the next day.
+3. The mixture was then rapidly frozen on dry ice and then transferred to the -80 °C.

 #### Day 2
 1. An aliquot of 25 µL of chloroform was then added to the Trizol mix and vigorously